ricebear-org/ricebear-org.github.io/discord.md

 ### Ring System

 In ricebear, each user has a certain Ring (status) level, which ranges from 5 (lowest status) to 1 (highest status).
-The lower Ring a user is, the higher rank the user is.
-To advance in the hierarchy, just be active in the community without causing a lot of trouble and promotions will follow.
-In cases of community mergers where ricebear continues to maintain this system, users from their prior community may obtain equivalent Ring status from their prior community status, if applicable.
+To advance in the hierarchy, just be postively active in the community.
+If applicable, users from communities that merged with ricebear may obtain equivalent Ring status from their prior community status.

-The Ring System recognizes active members and creates a safety moat for our guild.
-Usually, promotions come from active guild activity, while demotions (Ring Decay) come from extremely long inactivity.
+The Ring System recognizes active members and creates a safety moat for our guild. *Usually*, promotions come from active guild activity, while demotions (Ring Decay) come from extremely long inactivity.

 **Ring System hierarchy**:

-- Ring 1 - Moderation Team (self explanatory)
+- Ring 1 - Moderation Team

-- Ring 2 - Member (typically consecutive 4 months of frequent activity, at a minimum)
+- Ring 2 - Member (*typically* consecutive 4 months of frequent activity, at a minimum)

 - Ring 3 - New Member (must have this to gain access to usable channels)

+You can get Ring 3 by being invited by an existing member, or be accepted through an application process coming soon (tm).
+Updates on this process will be posted in `#pr`.

+If you joined after Oct 2020 and fail to get Ring 3 after a while, then a Ring 1 will reach out to you and make sure you're in the right place.

 ### Perk Comparison Table